San Francisco Zoo tiger attacks: Changes

 On February 16, 2008, the zoo re-opened the exterior tiger exhibit which was extensively renovated to meet the extension of the concrete moat wall up to the minimum height of 16 feet 4 inches from the bottom of the moat, installation of glass fencing on the top of the wall to extend the height to 19 feet, and installation of electrified "hotwire".

 The zoo also installed portable loudspeakers that remind visitors to leave promptly at the 5 p.m. closing time and "Protect the Animals" signs that read:

 Help make the zoo a safe environment.
 The magnificent animals in the zoo are wild and possess all their natural instincts.
 You are a guest in their home.
 Please remember they are sensitive and have feelings.
 PLEASE don't tap on glass, throw anything into exhibits, make excessive noise, tease or call out to them.

 Subsequent events

 On December 25, 2008, a life-size concrete-and-tile sculpture of Tatiana, by Jon Engdahl, was unveiled at the community garden on the Greenwich Steps at 274 Greenwich St. of San Francisco.

 Four police officers – Scott Biggs, Yukio Oshita, Kevin O'Leary and Daniel Kroos – were honored for bravery during the incident.

-In 2009, a suit by the Dhaliwal brothers against the zoo was settled for $900,000 and one by Sousa's parents was settled on undisclosed terms.
+In 2009, a suit by the Dhaliwal brothers against the zoo was settled for $900,000.
+A separate suit filed by Sousa's parents was settled on undisclosed terms.

-Both Dhaliwal brothers subsequently got into trouble with the law.
+Both Dhaliwal brothers had subsequent run-ins with the law.
 Amritpal Dhaliwal died in 2012 at age 24.